Childhood Syndromes and Disorders

 Klinefelter syndrome

-This rare disease is a genetic syndrome which occurs when a male infant is born with an extra X chromosome, instead of being born with XY chromosomes.
+Klinefelter syndrome is a rare genetic syndrome that occurs when a male infant is born with an extra X chromosome, instead of being born with XY chromosomes.
 Another name for Klinefelter syndrome is XXY syndrome.
-There are three types of the syndrome: where the male has an extra X chromosome in each cell, the mosaic form of the syndrome which is an extra X chromosome in only some of the cells, or the presence of more than one extra X chromosome which is particularly rare and a very severe form of the condition.
+There are three types of the syndrome: where the male has an extra X chromosome in each cell, the mosaic […]

 Read more